Ares-Developers/Ares-docs/new/customizableveterancy.rst

 promote its passengers (but without the mind-control check) if it had :tag:`Trainable=no` set.

-.. index:: Veterancy; Veterancy options for Passengers, Airstrike and Mind-Control.

 .. versionadded:: 0.2

+.. index:: Veterancy; Experience from passengers

 From Passengers
 ```````````````